ruizdani301/crehana-test/README.md

 This app uses JWT.
 To access protected routes:

-Register or login to get a token.
+login to get a token.

 Use the token in the Authorization: Bearer <token> header.